IAmKelDev/iamkeldev.github.io/about/index.md

 I write about software, hardware, media (games, books, movies/TV, etc), and other standard personal blog fare.
 For a list of all my blog topics, see [my blog tags page](/blog/tags).

 I live near Danville, VA with my partner.
-We'd like to move to the Portland area soon!
+We'd like to move to the west coast soon!
+Currently considering Portland, Seattle, or SF Bay area.

 ## Media Tastes